anoma/taiga/book/src/exec.md

 #### Prove
 Solvers are responsible for creation of all proofs (`Action`, `VP`, etc) required for their partial solutions.
 For that reason, solvers:
-- **have the authority** to spend and create the notes they receive and produce the proofs required to perform the action
+- **have the authority** to spend and create the notes they receive and produce the proofs required to perform the action,
-- **know** the content of intentVPs of the users (necessary to be able to satisfy them)
+- **know** the content of intentVPs of the users (necessary to be able to satisfy them),
-- **don't know** the identities of the users
+- **don't know** the identities of the users.

 When solvers receive partial solutions from the gossip network, they must check all of the proofs attached to them.